iotexproject/iotex-core-rosetta-gateway/docker/deploy/README.md

 ## Running IoTeX node and Rosetta gateway in a Docker

+This setup is intended to run IoTeX mainnet node with Rosetta.

 Please put the `etc` in this directory under your local data path:
 ```bash
 cp -rf ./etc {YOUR_LOCAL_DATA_PATH}